CHH/CHH.github.io/_posts/2012-02-01-php-unix-programming.markdown

     }

-`stream_select` modifies the `$read` list to contain _only_ the resources which have something which can be read.
-The `$read` When nothing can be read, then the `$read` variable will contain _no_ resources.
+`stream_select` modifies the `$read` list to contain _only_ the resources which have data available for reading.
+When nothing can be read, then the `$read` variable will contain _no_ resources.

 Usually it's better to switch to receiving input from the input stream if a special parameter is passed, for example `-`: